Graylog2/graylog2-server/graylog2-web-interface/CONTRIBUTING.md

 - Prefer our own Select component over the default one.
 - Avoid adding long forms into a modal.
 - Mark optional fields as optional by adding “(Optional)” to the label text.
-- We are working in using standard components and libraries to make our forms more consistent.
+- We are working on using standard components and libraries to make our forms more consistent.

 #### Responsive styles
 - Using Graylog in large and medium size screens should be possible for all features in our product.